A Social Network Analysis of Occupational Segregation: Social welfare

 We finally remark that an integration policy is only beneficial when society has \emph{additional} distributional concerns that are not captured by the concavity of the individual utility function.
 For example, consider the case of a maximin social welfare function: $W_{\min}=\min_{i}\Pi_{i}$.
 In the integrated case, $\mu_{R}=\mu_{G}=\mu^{S}$, everyone obtains the same payoff, whereas in the segregated case workers from group $G$ are worse off.
 Therefore, $W_{\min}(1,\mu^{\ast})=\Pi_{B}^{G}(1,\mu^{\ast})$ and $W_{\min }(\mu^{S},\mu^{S})=\Pi_{B}^{G}(\mu^{S},\mu^{S})$.
 We show a comparison of these two payoffs, $\Pi_{B}^{G}(\mu^{S},\mu^{S})/\Pi_{B}^{G}(1,\mu^{\ast})-1$, in Figure~\ref{figmaximin1}.

-We observe that the Green workers would benefit from an integration policy for values of $\alpha$ around $\hat{\alpha}$, where the wage gap is particularly large.
-In such a case, strong distributional concerns would justify integration\footnote{Graham et al (2010) provide a general conceptual framework to test for a potential equity-efficiency tradeoff, focusing to that extent on a "local segregation inequality effect".
+Observe that Greens would benefit from integration for values of $\alpha$ around $\hat{\alpha}$, where the wage gap is particularly large.
+In such case, strong distributional concerns would justify integration\footnote{\citet{Graham et al} provide a conceptual framework to test for equity-efficiency tradeoffs, focusing on \textit{local segregation inequality effects}.
 One can rule segregation-increasing efficiency gains unacceptable if they increase inequality across groups.}.